A Brief History of Masturbation

 From this singular tract, a growing school of thought developed that began to strongly oppose masturbation in all forms.
 Negative associations with masturbation in the west persist to this day because of this 1700’s version of an anon starting a flame war.

 While many of us enjoy a nice bowl of cereal in the morning in order to get our day off to a powerful start, Dr. John Harvey Kellogg originally created his cereal to deter a strong finish.
-An avid anti-masturbation campaigner Dr. Kellogg believed that those who masturbated would “literally die by [their] own hand” and asserted that “The sin of self-pollution [i.e. Masturbation] is one of the vilest, the basest, and the most degrading that a human being can commit”.
+An avid anti-masturbation campaigner Dr. Kellogg believed that those who masturbated would “literally die by [their] own hand” and asserted that “The sin of self-pollution [i.e. Masturbation] is one of the vilest and the most degrading that a human being can commit”.

 Dr. Kellogg believed that a lot of questionable sexual desires were linked to an over-stimulating diet, and so his cereals were created as a deliberately bland meal alternative which would, in turn, decrease unwanted libido.
 (And yet the Kellogg’s logo is a giant cock).